ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

-## Procedure to create the MongoDB virtual server
+## Procedure to create the virtual server for MongoDB

-You will follow the same steps as mentioned in the section: Procedure to create a Secure Build virtual server (for building the MongoDB image), but use a configuration file that specifies the details that are required for the MongoDB virtual server.
-To run the digital banking application, the digital virtual server requires the MongoDB virtual to be up and running already.

-1. Create the configuration file `mongo_demo.yml` for the MongoDB virtual server by referring to the example `vs_configfile_readme.yaml` available in `$HOME/home/hpvs/config`.
+1. Create the configuration file `mongo_demo.yml` for the MongoDB virtual server by referring to the example `vs_configfile_readme.yaml` available at `$HOME/home/hpvs/config`.
  The following is an example of the configuration file:

     ??? example "mongo_demo.yml"